h2oai/h2o4gpu/FAQ.md

 Currently there is no automatic fallback to the CPU algorithm in the event of memory filling up.

 ### How do we handle missing values?
 Categoricals?
-Is one hot encoding
-  needed for categoricals?
+Is one hot encoding needed for categoricals?
 Missing levels for categoricals?How do we handle missing values?
 Categoricals?
 Is one hot encoding needed for categoricals?
 Missing levels for categoricals? ###

-The input data must be pandas or numpy and completely numerical.
+Array inputs must be pandas or numpy and completely numerical.
 No missings or categoricals are currently allowed.
 So all munging must be done using other algorithms, such as those included in sklearn itself (that h2o4gpu inherits).